★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do Seeking Alpha and TIKR cover?

-Both cover Stocks.
-Seeking Alpha also includes ETFs, Mutual Funds, Commodities, and Cryptos.
+Both cover stocks.
+Seeking Alpha also handles ETFs, mutual funds, and commodities.

 Does Seeking Alpha or TIKR have real-time data?

-Seeking Alpha offers real-time data feeds, which is essential for active traders.
-TIKR uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Seeking Alpha offers real-time data, which matters if you trade actively.
+TIKR runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Seeking Alpha and TIKR?